f0nzie/yongks-python-rmarkdown-book/README.md

     make gitbook2

 Both do the same thing: building the Rmarkdown book.
-I left the two options available for the reader to get familiar with `Makefile`; how to set environment variables from the shell, or set it from within R.
+I left the two options available for the reader to get familiar with `Makefile`; how to set environment variables from the shell, or set them from within R.

 If the book builds successfully, it should open your browser with the main page of the book.
 This is all handled by `make` and the commands in `Makefile`.

 ## Optional after building the book
-If you make changes to the Rmarkdown documents, you may want to tidy up or totally clean from auxiliary and files that were generated during the knitting process.
+If you make changes to the Rmarkdown documents, you may want to tidy up or totally clean it from auxiliary folders and files that were generated during the knitting process.
 The are two rules in the `Makefile`: `tidy` and `clean `.

 ### Tidy up the folder
 This deletes the auxiliary files that were created during the book building process.